PrivateYT-AG/star-diameter-calculator/README.md

 - Unzip the downloaded `.zip` file
 - Open `index.html` on your browser

+Note that you have to update this app manually.

 ## How it works
 It uses a simple formula: